Brendon-Mendicino/cstructimpl/README.md

 When parsing a struct:

 - If a field type is itself a `BaseType`, parsing happens automatically.
 - Otherwise, annotate the field with `Annotated[..., BaseType]` to tell the parser how to interpret it.
+- Types such as `int` have a default converter for a `BaseType` if no annotation is provided.
+If you want to change this behavior you need to ovveride them in the following dictionary `cstructimpl.c_lib.DEFAULT_TYPE_TO_BASETYPE`.

 The library comes with a set of ready-to-use type definitions that cover the majority of C primitive types.

 ---

-## 📌 Examples
+## Examples

 Here are a few practical examples showing how `cstructimpl` works in real-world scenarios.